MatArNa/pdsnd_github/README.md

 Bikeshare Project

 ### Description
 Python project with data of Chicago, New York and Washington cities.
+The project require the user to follow instructions to reach their target information.

 ### Files used
 bikeshare.py